Mononucleosis, also called

 - Avoid contact sports and heavy lifting.
 Your

-spleen may be enlarged, and impact or straining could
+spleen may be enlarged, and an impact or straining could

 cause it to burst.